puppetlabs/bolt/8-writing-advanced-tasks/README.md

 # Using your task with metadata

-Use the following command to show to test that your task is listed with its description.
+Use the following command to show that your task is listed with its description.

 ```
 $ bolt task show --modulepath ./modules